sucataengine/sucata-docs/docs/references/sucata.math.md

 ## sucata.math.smooth_index

-Converts time into integer steps based on an interval.
+Converts time into integer steps based on an interval, wrapping the result so the index loops between `0` and `max_index`.
+Useful for stepping through animation frames at a fixed rate.

 **parameters**

 - current_time `number` - The current time (accumulated delta time)
 - interval `number` - The interval time in seconds
-- max_time? `number` - The maximum time to cap the result (optional)
+- max_index `number` - The maximum index — the result wraps around when it exceeds this value

 **return**